Analysis | What the Jan. 6 Committee Has Done, and What’s Next

 6. Who hasn’t complied with the committee?

 Former White House Deputy Chief of Staff for Communications Dan Scavino, former trade adviser Peter Navarro and former Trump strategist Steve Bannon refused to comply with subpoenas seeking their testimony.
 So did Meadows, even as he initially complied with the committee’s request for text messages.
 Their matters were referred to the Department of Justice for potential criminal prosecution.
-Bannon has been indicted and is set to go on trial in July on two counts of contempt, which can potentially carry a penalty of up to a year in jail plus a fine.
-More recently, the committee announced it was subpoenaing five Republican House members.
-Those include the Republican leader, Kevin McCarthy, who spoke to Trump by phone during the Capitol riot.
+Bannon and Navarro have been indicted; Bannon is set to go on trial in July on two counts of contempt, which can potentially carry a penalty of up to a year in jail plus a fine.
+The committee says it has subpoenaed five Republican House members, including the Republican leader, Kevin McCarthy, who spoke to Trump by phone during the Capitol riot.
 McCarthy resisted complying with his subpoena, challenging the committee’s legal standing.
 Trying to compel testimony from sitting members of Congress is legally complicated and underscores a key facet of the case: Lawmakers were participants in some of the events on Jan.
 6 and have information germane to the probe.

 7. Why the lack of cooperation?